zidoro/pomatez/README.md

 - **Time extender**.
 Enable user to extend timer if needed.
 Useful when the user wants to finish the task first before taking up a break.

-- **Homebrew installer**.
-Making the app installable via homebrew (cask) makes it easier for some Mac users to install the app on their machine.

 - **Tasks database**.
 Enable user to save completed tasks into a database.
 Useful when the user wants to monitor or track previews tasks.

 ## :rocket: Boosters